Freelance Paralegal Career Path

 Please note that paralegals may not practice law or otherwise provide legal services directly to the public except as permitted by law.

+No matter which path you choose, you can be confident that Generations College will provide the foundation you need to succeed.
 To learn more, contact us today.
 When you are ready to do so, you can also apply online quickly and easily.